hazelcast/hazelcast-reference-manual/src/Map-NearCache.md

 You can use the following system properties to configure the near cache invalidation:

-- `hazelcast.map.invalidation.batch.enabled`.
-Enables or disables batching.
+- `hazelcast.map.invalidation.batch.enabled`: Enable or disable batching.
 Default value is true.
 When it is set to false, all invalidations are sent immediately.
-- `hazelcast.map.invalidation.batch.size`.
-Maximum number of invalidations in a batch.
+- `hazelcast.map.invalidation.batch.size`: Maximum number of invalidations in a batch.
 Default value is 100.
-- `hazelcast.map.invalidation.batchfrequency.seconds`.
-If we cannot reach the configured batch size, a background process sends invalidations periodically.
+- `hazelcast.map.invalidation.batchfrequency.seconds`: If we cannot reach the configured batch size, a background process sends invalidations periodically.
 Default value is 10 seconds.

 If there are a lot of clients or many mutating operations, batching should remain enabled and the batch size should be configured with the `hazelcast.map.invalidation.batch.size` system property to a suitable value.